mcculloughembedded/blog/src/content/blog/other-musical-walk.md

 Let's try it!

 # Going Anti-Clockwise
-Once again take the 5th of C Major, but this time count up only 4 notes to arrive at the note F.
+Once again start with the note C, but this time count up only 4 notes to arrive at the note F.

 The next seven notes are:
 |       |            |            |              |              |            |            |       |